(Updated 20 November 2015; Please note that Mycoscience has implemented a new page charge policy.)

 The text should be divided into sections with headings (see below), followed by Figure legends (see below, "Figure legends").
 Authors should consult recent issues of the journal or Sample pages for details of style and formatting.

 Primary headings should begin at the left margin in boldface.
 Usual primary headings are Introduction, Materials and methods, Results, Discussion, Acknowledgments, and References.
-Start second-level headings at the left margin in italics but not boldface.
-Third-level headings are italicized but not boldface.
+Start second-level headings at the left margin in italics and in boldface.
+Third-level headings are italicized and but not boldface.

 • Use italics for emphasis or Latin binomials.